thinkshout/distillery/readme.md

-# Buddy the Wireframe
+# Distillery
-This is a starter kit for creating wireframes with Jekyll 2.4.*
+This is a starter kit for creating wireframes with Jekyll 2.4.
+It uses the Bourbon library - Bourbon, Neat, Bitters & Refills, and a nifty Rake setup*

 # Getting started
 To get up and running: